AdguardTeam/AGLint/README.md

 Please keep in mind that the parser omits unnecessary spaces, so the generated rule may not be the same as the original rule.

+You can pass any rule to the parser, it automatically determines the type and category of the rule.

 If the rule is syntactically incorrect, the parser will throw an error.

 ### Linter